-Sites should be regularly rotated, and sited on hardcore areas (including lanes) where possible.
+Sites should be regularly rotated and sited on hardcore areas (including lanes) where possible.
 Sites on hard areas will not require rotation.
-Hard core areas must not be created on semi-natural habitats, or archaeological features, or ten metres from waterways, or 50 metres from boreholes or wells (irrespective of current use), or 250 metres from boreholes used for a public water supply.
+Hard core areas must not be created on semi-natural habitats, or archaeological sites, or within ten metres from waterways, or 50 metres from boreholes or wells or 250 metres from boreholes used for a public water supply.

 Trampling associated with feeding areas can damage archaeological sites (definition provided in Annex 1).
-Do not locate feeding sites within 10 metres of an archaeological site (definition provided in Annex 1).
-Information on archaeological features which may be located on your farm can be obtained from NIEA Historic Monuments Unit on 028 9054 3168 or www.ni-environment.gov.uk
+Do not locate feeding sites within 10 metres of an archaeological site.
+Information on archaeological sites which may be located on your farm can be obtained from NIEA Historic Monuments Unit on 028 9054 3110 or www.doeni.gov.uk/niea/built-home